 Putting your value proposition front and center is crucial for successful marketing.
 It’s what you should lead with on your site, and it’s what all other messaging should support and reinforce.

 A strong value prop needs a strong hook.
 It needs to communicate your brand’s what and why in a way that:

 - Is descriptive

 How to Create a Value Proposition

-More often than not, when a brand struggles to articulate their messaging, it’s because they don’t have a strong core identity (vision, mission, and values).
-If you want to communicate effectively, you need to identify who you are and why you’re in business in the first place—and that is encapsulated in your core identity.
+More often than not, when a brand struggles to articulate their messaging, it’s because they don’t have a strong Brand Heart (purpose, vision, mission, and values).
+If you want to communicate effectively, you need to identify who you are and why you’re in business in the first place—and that is encapsulated in this core identity.
 If you haven’t done it already, document your: